3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: AsymML

 \subsection{Overhead Analysis}

-The computation and the memory costs in TEEs are of great concern as they decide \AsymML{}'s performance in a heterogeneous system.
-In this section, we break down computations and memory usage in a heterogeneous system and compare the costs of the TEEs and the GPUs.
+The computation and memory costs in TEEs are of great concern as they decide \AsymML{}'s performance in a heterogeneous system.
+In this section, we break down these costs and compare the costs in TEEs and GPUs.

-Figure~\ref{fig:complexity} shows the computation and the memory costs in TEEs and GPUs for the case where $r/N=16$.
-As described in Section ~\ref{sec:AsymMLSVD}, the computation complexity of $\convtrust$ in TEEs increases with the number of principal channels $r$, while the complexity of $\convuntrust$ in GPUs is the same as the original convolution layer.
+Figure~\ref{fig:complexity} shows computation and memory costs in TEEs and GPUs for the case where $\cii/N=1/16$.
+As described in Section \ref{sec:AsymMLSVD}, the computation complexity of $\convtrust$ in TEEs increases with the number of principal channels $\cii$, while the complexity of $\convuntrust$ in GPUs is the same as that of the original convolutional layer.
 In addition to $\convtrust$, all element-wise operations (ReLU, Pooling, etc) and the lightweight SVD are performed in TEEs.
-As for the memory cost, the inputs and the outputs of all element-wise operations are stored in TEEs, together with the inputs $\XT$ and the outputs $\YT$ of the convolution $\convtrust$.
-While the GPU's memory is only used to store the inputs $\XUT$ and the outputs $\YUT$ of the convolution $\convuntrust$.
+As for the memory cost, the inputs and outputs of all element-wise operations are stored in TEEs, together with the inputs $\XT$ and the outputs of the convolution $\convtrust$, $\YT$.
+On the other hand, inputs $\mathcal{M}(\XUT)$, outputs $\YUT$ of $\convuntrust$ and the corresponding gradients $\dX$ and $\dY$ are stored in GPUs.